adtzlr/felupe/docs/tutorial/getting_started.rst

     Converged in 4 iterations (Assembly: 0.5824 s, Solve: 1.082 s).

-Results are saved within a VTK-file and have to be analyzed in a third-party VTK-viewer (e.g. ParaView) or are to be viewed directly in an interactive window.
+Results may be viewed in an interactive window.

 ..  code-block:: python

-    fem.save(region, field, filename="result.vtk")
     fem.View(field).plot("Displacement", component=0).show()